physion-benchmark/physion-benchmark.github.io/index.md

 To answer this, we need a way of “asking” an AI model how it perceives a physical scenario.
 Two approaches have been popular in prior work: (1) asking models questions about simple scenarios, such as whether [a block tower will fall](https://openaccess.thecvf.com/content_ECCV_2018/papers/Oliver_Groth_ShapeStacks_Learning_Vision-Based_ECCV_2018_paper.pdf) or an object will [emerge from behind an occluder](https://intphys.com/index.html); and (2) training and testing large neural networks on _video synthesis_, i.e. asking them to [predict the upcoming frames of a movie](https://arxiv.org/pdf/1802.07687.pdf).

 Each of these approaches has merits and drawbacks.
-The former dovetails with research in cognitive science, which has found that people make [accurate predictions about key physical events](https://www.pnas.org/content/110/45/18327.short), like the tower falling, while abstracting away low-level details.
+The first dovetails with research in cognitive science, which has found that people make [accurate predictions about key physical events](https://www.pnas.org/content/110/45/18327.short), like the tower falling, while abstracting away low-level details.
 To date, however, this sort of benchmarking in AI has been restricted to a few simple scenarios that lack the variety and complexity of everyday physics.

-Video synthesis, on the other hand, makes few assumptions about _how_ an algorithm should understand scenes.
+The second approach makes few assumptions about _how_ an algorithm should understand scenes.
 For this reason, video synthesis on real, unlabeled data is a popular training task in robotics: if an agent can make accurate predictions about its environment, it might accomplish its goals.
 But predicting everything about how a scene changes is enormously hard, [even with gargantuan datasets](https://arxiv.org/abs/2106.13195).
 As a result, these models currently succeed only in narrow domains.
 Moreover, humans do not even [_see_](https://en.wikipedia.org/wiki/Inattentional_blindness) everything that happens in a movie, let alone predict it; video synthesis is therefore unlikely to capture the intuitions we use to make decisions in new, wide-ranging settings.

 <p>
     <video loop autoplay muted controls style="width:100%; height:auto">